-- University of The Philippines
+- University of the Philippines College of Medicine, MD

-- Wake Forest University-Baptist Medical Center
+- Wake Forest Baptist Medical Center, Pediatrics

 Hobbies – Watching tennis, movies, reading, trying out new foods/restaurants, and driving the kids where they are supposed to be!